Anthony Joshua vs. Alexander Povetkin: Aftermath

 Speaking after the bout Joshua praised Povetkin saying "Povetkin is a very tough challenger, he proved that with good left hooks and counter punches.
 I came in here to have fun, and give it my best.
 I knew he was strong to the head but weak to the body.
 I was just mixing it up.
 It could have been seven, maybe nine, maybe 12 rounds to get him out of there, but the ultimate aim was to be victorious and I got my knockout streak back."
 When asked about his next opponent once again called out WBC champion Deontay Wilder "My number one choice would be Wilder.
 All I want to fight is serious challengers.
 If Dillian wants to fight here he is also more than welcome."
-Less than 24 hours before the first bell Wilder had signed to challenge Lineal champion Tyson Fury who had ended a 2 and a half years absence from the ring in June.
+Less than 24 hours before the first bell Wilder had signed to challenge Lineal champion Tyson Fury who had ended a 2 1/2 years absence from the ring in June.

 Joshua's performance was praised as perhaps his best so far with BBC Sport's boxing correspondent Mike Costello saying "It was a brilliantly placed and timed right hand.
 He was getting the measure of Povetkin in the early rounds.
 Unlike Carlos Takam and Parker - Joshua's last two opponents - Povetkin was here to win.
 I think the quality of opponent, for all Povetkin has done, for me, the way he was beaten makes it the most impressive display of Joshua's career."